 The Lobster Shack is not only a restaurant with fresh seafood, but also houses the Thomson family's "factory" where the live lobsters are packaged for transport.
 On this day, however, the factory does not seem to be running, perhaps it is because the weather has been a bit shaky.

 We enter the restaurant and grab a menu.
 The menus are available in English and Chinese.
 It is quite clear which countries the tourists come from during high season.
 There is a cooler of crawfish in front of us.
 As much as I would like an "H" crawfish, the travel budget does not allow for this.
 It must be the cheapest expensive lunch.
 A grilled half "A" lobster with fries and salad.
 38 AUD = 250 SEK.
-Probably my most expensive lunch ever on a driving holiday.
+Probably my most expensive lunch ever on a road trip.
 As found.

 We settle down at the small covered outdoor dining area.
 Below us, craftsmen are busy building a large new outdoor terrace for warmer days.